Yashugowda11/Yashugowda11/README.md

 Yashugowda11/Yashugowda11 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->
-yashu is a super starr
+yashu is a super starrr